 Use social media safely.

 Social media is frequently used by journalists as a means of promoting their work, contacting sources and connecting with colleagues.

 But with increased use comes increased risks.
-The safety of many freelance journalists has been compromised because of information and images they have posted on social media, so it’s important to be aware of the risks and adopt good behaviours.
+The safety of many freelance journalists has been compromised because of information and images they have posted on social media, so it’s important to be aware of the risks and adopt best practice.

 Best practice: social media

 - Where possible, create separate work and personal social media accounts.
 This is to protect you, your family and your sources.

 - Think carefully about the information that you post on social media and how this could put you and your family at risk.
 Do not post details such as your address, passport details or date of birth online.

 - Check the privacy settings of your accounts regularly to ensure that any information you want kept private is protected from public view.

 - Regularly review comments left on your social media accounts.
 Pay attention to any particularly hostile or threatening messages as this may help to spot any possible adversaries.

 - Speak with friends and family about your social media profile.
 Inform them if you do not want to be tagged in photos and/or online comments.
 Set your social media profiles to inform you if you are tagged.
 See the Facebook guide below.